I Came To Jesus Long Ago All Laden Down With Sin – Hymn Lyric

 [Refrain]

-You need not go to foreign lands
+You not go to foreign lands

 To find a household god,